arghyadebroy/arghyadebroy.github.io/_pages/about.md

 <img src="/images/500x300.png" alt="Cosmic Ray Astrochemistry" style="width: 300px; height: auto; float: right; margin-left: 20px;"/>

-Cosmic ray astrochemistry studies the chemical and physical effects induced by cosmic rays in molecular clouds.
-This research aims to understand how these high-energy particles contribute to molecular formation and the broader implications for star and planet formation.
+Cosmic ray astrochemistry investigates the chemical and physical effects induced by cosmic rays in molecular clouds, with a particular emphasis on proton-dominated regions (PDRs).
+My research aims to understand the chemistry within these regions, where high-energy particles play a crucial role in molecular formation.
+Additionally, I focus on radiative transfer modeling to analyze the impact of cosmic rays on high ro-vibrational lines of molecules.
+This research is essential for elucidating the role of cosmic ray physics on the cloud chemistry in the low density star-forming regions.

 ---

 ## Research Overview
-My research work encompasses three interrelated areas: Gas-grain astrochemistry, where I investigate ice surface adsorption, desorption, and surface-mediated chemical reaction pathways and kinetics; the generation of potential energy surfaces and dynamic studies of key reactions that unravel the complexities of interstellar chemistry; and cosmic ray astrochemistry, focusing on how high-energy cosmic rays influence molecular gases and drive chemical processes in interstellar environments.
+My research work encompasses three interrelated areas: gas-grain astrochemistry, where I investigate ice surface adsorption, desorption, and surface-mediated chemical reaction pathways and kinetics; the generation of potential energy surfaces and dynamic studies of key reactions that unravel the complexities of interstellar chemistry; and cosmic ray astrochemistry, focusing on how high-energy cosmic rays influence molecular gases and drive chemical processes in interstellar environments.
 Together, these aspects aim to enhance our understanding of the fundamental processes that govern the formation and evolution of complex species in the molecular universe.

 ---